-Death, disease, serious injury, genetic mutation, birth defects or the impairment of reproductive functions in humans

-Irreversible adverse change or threat to endangered species, affecting an ecosystem in a protected area (e.g. Site of Special Scientific Interest)

-Death, serious disease or serious physical damage to pets, livestock, game animals or fish

-A substantial loss (20%) in yield or value of crops, timber or produce

-Structural failure, substantial damage or substantial interference with right of occupation to any building
+- Death, disease, serious injury, genetic mutation, birth defects or the impairment of reproductive functions in humans. - Irreversible adverse change or threat to endangered species, affecting an ecosystem in a protected area (e.g. Site of Special Scientific Interest). - Death, serious disease or serious physical damage to pets, livestock, game animals or fish. - A substantial loss (20%) in yield or value of crops, timber or produce. - Structural failure, substantial damage or substantial interference with right of occupation to any building.

-Further information on significant harm is given in Chapter A, Table A of Circular 01/2006 (the Statutory Guidance) [2].